py-why/dowhy/README.rst

   We have started adding support for graphical causal model-based inference (or in short GCM-based).
 At the moment, this includes support for interventions, counterfactuals, and attributing distribution changes.
 As part of this, we also added features for Shapley value estimation and independence tests.
 We're still in the process of fleshing everything out, including `documentation <https://py-why.github.io/dowhy/gcm/>`_.
-Some of it is already on `master
+Some of it is already on `main
   <https://github.com/py-why/dowhy>`_, other parts are on feature branches (prefixed with ``gcm-``) with open
   pull-requests, other parts will appear as new pull-requests in the next couple of weeks.
 Be sure to watch this space here as we quickly expand functionality and documentation.